 Setting the right metrics and KPIs isn’t only important for digital marketing campaigns.
 You can also set metrics and KPIs to help you measure productivity and resource management to reveal the truth about performance from the individual to whole departments.

 KPIs and metrics go hand-in-hand.
 Trying to define all of your metrics per campaign without setting your KPIs first means you’re not looking at the bigger picture of what you are trying to achieve.

 The Do’s and Don’ts of Tracking Digital Marketing Efforts

 Do Set Up Proper Tracking & Analytics

-There are a number of beneficial codes and tags to include on your website to identify traffic and actions of a user.
-Utilizing remarketing tags and Facebook Pixels will also allow you to run remarketing campaigns to website visitors who now already know your brand.
+There are a number of beneficial codes and tags to include on your website to identify the traffic and actions of a user.
+Utilizing remarketing tags and Facebook Pixels will also allow you to run remarketing campaigns for website visitors who now already know your brand.